NikolaiT/incolumitas/content/Security/browser-red-pills.md

 As of 1th December 2020, it is possible to allocate [up to 10GB of RAM and 6 vCPU cores](https://aws.amazon.com/about-aws/whats-new/2020/12/aws-lambda-supports-10gb-memory-6-vcpu-cores-lambda-functions/) for Lambda Functions. vCPU cores are allocated proportionally to the amount of RAM (between 128 MB and 10,240 MB).

+### Other Detection Methods

+Our goal is to detect that a browser is running from within a serverless cloud infrastructure.

+There are several other detection methods that come into mind:

 ### Implementation Idea

 This is the basic algorithm that will be used in this blog post: